Chapter 16

 loving self-gratification and centering all his interest in the present.

-early chose the life of a hunter.
+and early chose the life of a hunter.
 Yet he was the father's favorite.
-The

-quiet, peace-loving shepherd was attracted by the daring and vigor of this
+The quiet, peace-loving shepherd was attracted by the daring and vigor

-elder son, who fearlessly ranged over mountain and desert, returning home
+of this elder son, who fearlessly ranged over mountain and desert,

-with game for his father and with exciting accounts of his adventurous
+returning home with game for his father and with exciting accounts of

-life.
-Jacob, thoughtful, diligent, and care-taking, ever thinking more of
+his adventurous life.
+Jacob, thoughtful, diligent, and care-taking, ever

 The promises

-the great object of their desires and hopes.
-With these promises Esau and
+as the great object of their desires and hopes.
+With these promises Esau

-Jacob were familiar.
-They were taught to regard the birthright as a matter
+and Jacob were familiar.
+They were taught to regard the birthright as a

-of great importance, for it included not only an inheritance of worldly
+matter of great importance, for it included not only an inheritance of

-wealth but spiritual pre-eminence.
-He who received it was to be the priest
+worldly wealth but spiritual pre-eminence.
+He who received it was to be

-of his family, and in the line of his posterity the Redeemer of the world
+the priest of his family, and in the line of his posterity the Redeemer

-would come.
-On the other hand, there were obligations resting upon the
+of the world would come.
+On the other hand, there were obligations

-devote his life to the service of God.
-Like Abraham, he must be obedient
+blessings must devote his life to the service of God.
+Like Abraham, he

-to the divine requirements.
-In marriage, in his family relations, in
+must be obedient to the divine requirements.
+In marriage, in his family

 Isaac made

-Esau, as the eldest, was the one entitled to the birthright.
-But Esau had
+that Esau, as the eldest, was the one entitled to the birthright.
+But

-no love for devotion, no inclination to a religious life.
-The requirements
+Esau had no love for devotion, no inclination to a religious life.
+The

-that accompanied the spiritual birthright were an unwelcome and even
+requirements that accompanied the spiritual birthright were an unwelcome

-hateful restraint to him.
-The law of God, which was the condition of the
+and even hateful restraint to him.
+The law of God, which was the

-divine covenant with Abraham, was regarded by Esau as a yoke of bondage.
+condition of the divine covenant with Abraham, was regarded by Esau as a

 Jacob had